International Walk & Talk Against Racism

 Racism is an issue that has long gripped the country (and the world).
 It’s a problem that we must acknowledge.
 And it’s one that we must work to overcome, together.

-We’ll be a very international group - from all over the world and the U.S.; long-term residents and new arrivals to the area; young and old.
+We completed these walks twice in 2021 and found that we’ve been a very international group – from all over the world and the U.S.; long-term residents and new arrivals to the area; young and old.
 We believe that our varied perspectives are a resource as we address these issues.

 We will lament the history and present day of racism; and we will talk about how we can respond to racism as individuals, as families, and in our communities.